Turmeric is a superfood and has many medicinal benefits. Growing turmeric in Pots is not so difficult if you follow this how-to guide!

 - Water the pot thoroughly.

 Growing turmeric is similar to ginger, it requires a warm and humid climate to thrive.
 If you live in a cool temperate climate or if you’re short of space and want to grow your own turmeric rhizomes then learn how to grow turmeric in pots.

 The position must be sheltered from the wind.
 In tropics, the plant is grown in dappled shade and does not like all day long intense direct sun, considering this keep the turmeric plant in partial sun in the warmer zones (USDA Zone 9 and above).
 However, in temperate climates, provide it full sun for optimum growth, some shade in the afternoon would be okay.

-Plant turmeric in a light and loamy soil that is rich in organic matters.
-Use well-drained soil otherwise the plant will suffer.
+Plant turmeric in light and loamy soil that is rich in organic matters.
+Use well-drained soil otherwise, the plant will suffer.

 Watering requirements are similar to ginger.
 Keep the soil moist throughout the growing season from spring to fall and do not hesitate to mist the foliage in dry weather to increase the humidity level around the plant.

 If growing turmeric in a warmer region, keep watering the plant to maintain moist soil in winters too.

 The ideal temperature range for growing turmeric is between 68-95 F (20-35 C).
 When the temperature drop below 50 F (10 C) the plant suffers.

 Turmeric Plant Care